casy-lab/BezierFastExploration/README.md

    <img src="https://github.com/casy-lab/BezierFastExploration/blob/master/support_files/Exploration300s.png" width = 30% float="left" />
 </p>

-BezierFastExploration is a flexible framework for next-best-view exploration design.
+BezierFastExploration is a flexible framework for three-dimensional next-best-view Gaussian process aided exploration design.
-In particular, this repository contains all procedures required by an

-Autonomous exploration of large unknown areas using Bézier curves trajectories.
+The repository contains all the necessary code to build your own exploration algorithm with your own custom information gain function.
+The implemented algorithm iteratively builds and maintains a Rapidly-Exploring Random Tree (RRT) by randomly sampling feasible trajectories.
+The information gain of each trajectory is evaluated via sparse ray-casting and Gaussian process regression.
+The algorithm employs a Bézier curve parameterisation to plan feasible collision-free high informative trajectories through the exploring unknown environment.
+For more information please see our paper.

 <p float="left" align="center">
    <img src="https://github.com/casy-lab/BezierFastExploration/blob/master/support_files/mappedVolume.png" width = 30% float="left" />